-Most of today’s technology – television and personal music players for example – is all about entertainment.
+Most of today’s technology is all about entertainment.
 But there are also workhorses in the technology world.
 At Northwest Fertility Center, we employ those workhorses, also called Assisted Reproductive Technology (ART), to help give miracles a gentle nudge.

 Gestational Surrogacy In-Vitro Fertilization is employed when health conditions, such as a badly damaged uterus, prevent a woman from carrying a child.
 In those cases, we find a surrogate mother to carry to term.
 We’re proud to say we were the first in Oregon to successfully perform this procedure as well.

 Hysteroscopy is a minimally invasive technique Dr. Stoelk uses to treat endometrial conditions that lead to infertility or heavy, often painful periods.
 Endometrial polyps, uterine septum, adhesions and some fibroids can be removed through hysteroscopy.

 Removal of Fibroids may be necessary when these benign tumors cause pregnancy loss, heavy vaginal bleeding or pelvic pain.
 As many as 40% of women 35 and older have uterine fibroids.
 Thanks to medical advances, hysterectomy is no longer the only answer.
 Other techniques allow us to remove the fibroids and leave the uterus intact, although it often depends on the size and position of the fibroids.